ovh/docs/pages/web/hosting/static_website_installation_cecil/guide.en-au.md

 #### Change your workstation

-If you prefer to use your usual code editor, log in with an FTP client on your server to retrieve the files on your computer:
+If you prefer to use your usual code editor on your computer, log on to your server with an FTP client and retrieve the files:

 ![FileZilla Download](images/static_website_installation_cecil11.png){.thumbnail}